claytonwramsey/www/content/recipes/chicken-tikka-masala/index.md

 2. To a large pan, add oil and saute onions, ginger, garlic, and peppers until onions are clear.
 3. Add the spices and mix thoroughly, roughly 30 seconds.
-4. Add chicken, stirring regularly, until surface of chick is seared slightly.
+4. Add chicken, stirring regularly, until surface of chicken is seared slightly.
 5. Add tomato sauce, water, cornstarch, and heavy cream, then bring to a simmer.
 Simmer until rice is done, the longer the better.